%20(29).png)

 If your beauty team feels like they’re working salon-style, tip them the same way:

-20% of the total service cost is standard.
+15-20% of the total service cost is standard.

-Though we see it far less frequently than venues, sometimes gratuity will already be included in a hair and makeup contract.
+Sometimes gratuity will already be included in a hair and makeup contract.
 Be sure to check that agreement first before proceeding.

 If you’ve hired a professional officiant: